lookit/lookit-docs/docs/source/tutorial-manage-data.rst

 Because we don't want to clog up the production server with fake responses from researchers trying out Lookit, we'll do this section on the staging server, which is a separate sandbox environment that looks a lot like Lookit but doesn't have any real participant data.
 This is also where we try out new features before deploying them to production.

 Go ahead and create an experimenter account on the staging server following the :ref:`login directions <staging server>`.
-If you did the first part of the tutorial, you'll already have a participant account on the staging server - use a different email address for your staging OSF account.
+If you did the first part of the tutorial, you'll already have a participant account on the staging server - use a different email address for your staging experimenter account.

 First, let's actually participate in another study!
 Go to the **staging** server studies page, `<https://lookit-staging.mit.edu/studies/>`_, and select the study "Apples to oranges."
 This is a short study just to demo the data collection process.
 You can participate using your experimenter account; you may need to make a child profile and/or fill out a demographic survey before participating.
 Proceed all the way through this study!